renovatebot/renovate/lib/modules/datasource/git-refs/readme.md

 **Usage example**

-A real-world example for this specific datasource would be maintaining the HEAD digest of the `master` branch of an unversioned and untagged repo in a config file.
-This can be achieved by configuring a generic regex manager in `renovate.json` for files named `versions.ini`:
+Say you want to maintain the HEAD digest of the `main` branch of an unversioned and untagged repository in a config file.
+You would configure a generic regex manager in `renovate.json` for files named `versions.ini`:

 ```json
 {